alloy-automation/demo-site/README.md

 ## Setup

 You will need your Alloy API key to use this demo.
 Find it in your Alloy Embedded account settings.
-For safety, use the development API key, which is only stored for the session's duration.
+For safety, use the development API key, which will be stored on the frontend in the local storage temporarily for the duration of the session.

+:warning: **Warning:** Storing API keys on the frontend is not a recommended practice as it can expose the key to potential security risks.
+In this demo application, the API key is stored in the local storage to simulate the functionality, which should only be done in a secure, controlled environment.
+Be sure to remove your API keys from local storage and not use this method in a production environment.

 ## Running the Demo Site